rosaboyle/wiselearnmvp/README.md

 # Part of the textual content used in this website is generated using openAI chatgpt.
 These sections are mentioned in the code

-# Safebench Frontend deployment.
+# Wiselearn

-# Getting Started with Create React App
+# Getting Started with Development of Wiselearn

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).